Mijux/SWU/README.md

     - When creating a release, you must set its tag as *latest*
 - A github webhook that is triggered when a release a created on you repository
     - You will need setup a webhook secret
+    - Refer to the [official Github documentaion](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks) for more details on creating a webhook
+    - Make sure to set the `Content type` to `application/json`
+    - In the "Which events would you like to trigger this webhook?" section, select "Let me select individual events."
+    - Ensure you check at least the "**Release**" event
 - A [Fine-grained personal access tokens](https://github.com/settings/tokens?type=beta) with at least those repository  permissions:
     - *Read-Only* on **Contents**